ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.ecovacs-deebot/README.md

 ## Changelog

+### 1.2.2
+* Added function to load current map image (non 950 type models, e.g. OZMO 930, Deebot 901)

 ### 1.2.1
-* Using library version 0.6.1-beta.2
 * Some enhancements and fixes
 * (benep) Added state to play sound by id

 ### 1.2.0
 * Using library version 0.6.1
-* Added functions for deleting, saving and recreating saved virtual boundaries (e.g. 920, 950, T8 series)
+* Added functions for deleting, saving and recreating saved virtual boundaries (950 type models, e.g. OZMO 920/950, T8 series)
-* Added functions for saving and recreating sets of virtual boundaries (e.g. 920, 950, T8 series)
+* Added functions for saving and recreating sets of virtual boundaries (950 type models, e.g. OZMO 920/950, T8 series)
 * Added options to control clean speed and water level separately for each spot area
 * Added function to save current spot area values
-* Added function to load current map image (e.g. 920, 950, T8 series)
+* Added function to load current map image (950 type models, e.g. OZMO 920/950, T8 series)
 * Added some cleaning log values and some states for current cleaning stats
 * Removed "Use alternative API call for lastCleaningMapImageURL and lastCleaningTimestamp" option
 * Moved some states from "info" channel to sub channels "info.library" and "info.network"